joelself/header_rewrite/README.md

-RawGit
+RawEverything
 ======

-This is the source code behind <https://rawgit.com/>.
+This is the source code behind <http://raweverything.dislocal.com/>.

 Installing